Vikramvi87/Delete-scans-ASoC/README.md

 # Delete scans in ASoC
 <br>
-Connect to ASOC (AppScan on Cloud) get scansids in a period of time and delete all scans keeping all issues.<br>
+Connect to ASOC (AppScan on Cloud) get scanIds in a period of time and delete all scans keeping all issues.<br>
 Before use, set variables ASOCkeyId and ASOCkeySecret.
 Jq is required.<br>
 <br>
 How to use:<br>